vermashresth/diagnose-damage-RL/README.md

 ## One Shot Damage Diagnosis

 This is the code for a portion of my B.Tech Thesis Project `Deep Reinforcement Learning for Stability and Safe Adaptation in Damaged Robots`.
-It can diagnoze damage in any locomatory OpenAI gym agent using only only rollout of motion.
+It can diagnoze damage in any locomatory OpenAI gym agent using only one rollout of 20 timesteps.

 ### Requirements
 1. Keras